 In the Glico Group, we have participated in many local cleanup activities around local communities over the years.
-To drive more independent activities with a uniquely "Glico feeling," we held a total of 50 "plogging" events around our offices in Japan and China during October and November, 2019.
-(Plogging involves cleaning the environment up as you jog, which brings to mind the Glico Goal-in Logo Mark.)
+To drive more independent activities with a uniquely "Glico feeling," we hold "plogging" events-which were inspired by the Glico Goal-in Logo Mark and involve cleaning the environment up as you jog-and cleanup activities combined with walking during the COVID-19 pandemic around company offices.